 - How would you manage through a latent field failure or bug that is directly impacting customers and driving return rates up or support contacts?

-Exercise: Watch the video below to see how an ex-Google PM answers five typical Google behavioral questions.
+Exercise 1: Watch this video to see how an ex-Google PM answers five typical Google behavioral questions.

-Exercise: Watch the video below to see how an ex-Google PM answers three typical Google cross-collaboration questions.
+Exercise 2: Watch this video to see how an ex-Google PM answers three typical Google cross-collaboration questions.

 Google product managers can establish and adapt strategies by understanding the customer, the competition, external trends, and data from tracking metrics.
 They set the product vision and build the roadmap to deliver it.

 With strategic insight interview questions, interviewers assess if you're comfortable thinking about the wide range of aspects good PMs need to take into account when making product decisions.
 This includes competition, pricing, marketing, time to market, etc.

 Thinking through all these aspects requires creativity and a structured approach.
 For more information, check out our article on how to answer strategy interview questions.

 How would you go about mapping an unmapped area?